-- A Unique child

-- Positive relationships

-- Enabling environments

-- Children develop and learn in different ways and at different rates.
+- A Unique child - Positive relationships - Enabling environments with teaching and support from adults - Children develop and learn in different ways and at different rates.

 A Unique Child

 At Cliffe Voluntary Controlled Primary School we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways and at varying rates.
 Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration and rewards, to encourage children to develop a positive attitude to learning.